KRR-Oxford/DeepOnto/docs/bio-ml.md

 For the **Bio-LLM sub-track**, we expect **both matching and ranking result files** for one task.
 It is worth noting that the **rejection rate** metric will be computed using both result files, i.e., to compute the portion of unmatched source classes that are not involved in any predicted true mappings.

+See [evaluation framework](#evaluation-framework) for detailed explanation and code of how we assess the results.